 What does the ‘critical’ in critical sociolinguistics or critical discourse studies actually mean?
 Generally, ‘critical’ has three interrelated meanings.
 Critical in the sense of ‘being critical’ of traditional approaches: In this sense, critical research is wary of mainstream ideas based in tradition.
 Critical sociolinguistics, for instance, is critical of traditional approaches to language policy research.

-‘Discourse’ is not a simple term.
-It means different things to different people.
+‘Discourse’ means different things to different people.
 Scholars of discourse studies generally agree that the term has three main meanings: ‘Language above the sentence’, or, following Gee (2014), ‘d discourse’: This is about how we package what we say or write into discrete units and arrange these packages in, for instance, the flow of a conversation.

 Realism and constructivism are two different epistemological positions, that is, two different ways of understanding how we know what we know.
 Realism = objects in the world have inherent properties that constrain observational accounts.
 Constructivism = the very ‘reality’ of objects is itself an outcome of discursive practices in relation to the object.